Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 • Using the wrong substances.
 Make sure that you use Lugol's iodine solution or another iodine solution sold as a starch indicator (not a pure potassium iodine solution) and a true, soluble starch.
 (If you purchased the Science Buddies kit, this problem would not apply.
 The materials in the kit are correct for this Project Idea.)

 • Using incorrect concentrations.
-If your vitamin C standard solution is too concentrated or your iodine titration solution is too dilute, or your starch indicator solution is not between 0.5 to 1.0%, it may require much more than 50 mL of iodine solution to titrate the standard solution and/or orange juice.
-The most common problem here is an overly dilute iodine solution; sometimes, the Lugol's iodine solution sold in stores is already dilute, and you don't need to dilute it more.
+If your vitamin C standard solution is too concentrated or your iodine titration solution is too diluted, or your starch indicator solution is not between 0.5 to 1.0%, it may require much more than 50 mL of iodine solution to titrate the standard solution and/or orange juice.
+The most common problem here is an overly diluted iodine solution; sometimes, the Lugol's iodine solution sold in stores is already diluted, and you do not need to dilute it more.

 • Using too much orange juice.
 If there is a large amount of vitamin C in the orange juice that is being tested, it may require more than 50 mL of iodine titration solution for it to change color.
 You could try using a smaller volume of orange juice.